+Design and Technology

+Statement of

-Design and Technology Statement of Curriculum intent At Test Valley School our DT curriculum is designed to empower pupils with the skills and knowledge required to solve problems to support a sustainable future.
-We want pupils in DT to apply their knowledge and skills of design and manufacturing principles to produce sustainable products.
-Year 7 Year 8 Year 9 Year 10 Year 11 Introduction to pewter casting, exploring the work of others to support basic designing, developing and introduction to CAD/CAM Fun & Games - Mircobit (Programming) Introduction to programming using the Microbit to design a range of games.
-Y7 - Party Time (Mech) Focus practical task takes pupils on a journey through the design process.
-Using guided isometric drawing techniques and basic modelling pupils develop a sweet dispenser through iterative design.
-During this project pupils cover a range of skills relating to basic mechanisms including motion, levers and linkages. mechanical fairground ride.
+curriculum intent We want pupils in DT to apply their knowled

+Year 7 Year 8 Year 9 Year 10 Year 11

+work of others to support basic designing, developing and introduction to CAD/CAM Fun & Games - Mircobit (Programming) Introduction to programming using the Microbit to design a range of games.
+Y7 - Party Time (Mech) techniques and more advanced drawing tools using 2d design.
+Fairground ride Using a process of iterative design pupils will develop the design process to produce a scaled mechanical fairground ride.
 During this project develop their understanding of mechanisms exploring gears, pulleys and ratio calculations.
-This project has an emphasis on the environment and its understanding around sustainable products, refined through a specification and iteration.
-Knowledge & Understanding Taught units of knowledge and understanding are covered as follows: Designing principles New and emerging technologies Energy and materials Systems and devices Materials Making principles Timber based materials Common Specialist Technical Principles Skills taught through mock Non-Examination Assessment project: Identifying and investigating design possibilities Producing a design brief an specification Generating design ideas Developing design ideas Realising design ideas Analysing & evaluating project: Identifying and investigating design possibilities
+An emphasis on creativity using a range of design strategies pushes pupils to create innovative solutions for a crazy golf station.
+Multifunctional Living Refining their understanding of the design process, working within an industrial context, with a client focus to produce a product suitable to sell in likea for the teenage market.
+This project has an emphasis on the environment and its understanding around sustainable products, refined through a Knowledge & Understanding Taught units of knowledge and understanding are covered as follows: project: • Identifying and investigating design possibilities